-While most Earth Expeditions are not continuously physically strenuous, they are active; there will be physical activity every day, swimming in shallow or deeper water while snorkeling or hiking, sometimes in steep or rugged terrain.
+While most Earth Expeditions are not continuously physically strenuous, they are active.
+There will be physical activity every day: swimming in shallow or deeper water while snorkeling, or hiking, sometimes in steep or rugged terrain.
 If your body is conditioned to this type of exercise, you will have more stamina and be better able to fully enjoy your surroundings and take in the educational opportunities on the trail.
 Depending on the Earth Expeditions location, environmental factors such as heat, humidity, and altitude can impact your mental and physical capacities.
 Being physically prepared will help you handle these challenges with a spirit of adventure.
-Rest assured, educators from their 20s to their 60s have participated fully in Earth Expeditions courses.
+Rest assured, educators from their 20s to their 70s have participated fully in Earth Expeditions courses.

-Applicants who are successfully admitted into an Earth Expeditions course will receive a health form that must be returned with their enrollment materials.
+Applicants who are successfully admitted into an Earth Expeditions course will complete a health form that must be submitted with other required forms for travel.

-To sustain communication and learning, Earth Expeditions courses combine face-to-face experiences with Web-based follow-up.
-All students are required to have a valid, working email address and access to a computer with Internet connection.
-The easy-to-use course Web site is designed for those who have no previous computer experience.
-Ongoing support will be available to all program participants.
+To sustain communication and learning, Earth Expeditions courses combine face-to-face experiences with online coursework.
+All students are assigned a Miami University email address and will need regular access to a computer with Internet connection.
+The web platform that supports our courses is designed for those who have no previous computer experience.
+Ongoing technical support is available to all program participants.

 Application Due Date

 The admissions process begins when you submit an application.
-The Earth Expeditions application is usually available on the Web from fall to the January 28 due date.
+The Earth Expeditions application is available from early September to the January 28 due date.

 Notification of Acceptance